GioF71/yt-helper/README.md

 FILE_NAME_TEMPLATE|Video file name naming template, defaults to `%(uploader)s - %(upload_date>%Y-%m-%d)s - %(title)s [%(id)s].%(ext)s`
-ENABLE_LOOP|Enable loop instead of exiting after the first cycle, defaults to `1` LOOP_WAIT_SEC|Loop wait time between iterations, in seconds, defaults to `300` OUTPUT_FORMAT|Output format of the downloaded file, defaults to `mkv` SLUGIFY|Transforms the file name to slugified version, defaults to `0` PRINTABLE|Process the filename in order to strip some special characters and reduce potential issues with file name restrictions
+ENABLE_LOOP|Enable loop instead of exiting after the first cycle, defaults to `1` LOOP_WAIT_SEC|Loop wait time between iterations, in seconds, defaults to `300` OUTPUT_FORMAT|Output format of the downloaded file, defaults to `mkv` (can be overriden at playlist or channel level) SLUGIFY|Transforms the file name to slugified version, defaults to `0` PRINTABLE|Process the filename in order to strip some special characters and reduce potential issues with file name restrictions
 DIRECTORY_PER_CHANNEL|If set to `1`, a directory will be created with the name of channel/uploader, defaults to `0`